ryanlevee/real-time-scan-and-alert-system/README.md

 Overview
 --------

 This Real-Time Scan and Alert System is a comprehensive program designed to automate the processing and management of live scan and alert data.
-This project showcases advanced techniques in middleware extension, error handling, and data processing, making it a robust and essential tool for various industries that require real-time data monitoring and management.
+This project showcases advanced techniques in middleware extension, error handling, and data processing, making it a robust and effective tool for various industries that require real-time data monitoring and management.

 ### Key Functions: